TS552 - Measuring equipment Vevor - Free user manual and instructions

 The tracing depth for sheathed cable and conductors are different, because individual leads in the sheathed cable are twisted around themselves.

-Systematically circle around the interruption while changing the sensitivity of receiver.
+Systematically circle around the interruption while changing the sensitivity of the receiver.
 By this means, the line interruption can be located in the end.

 Note: